Progress towards characterizing ultrahigh energy cosmic ray sources: Refinements to UFA15

 and

 where $\Phi_p$ is the spectrum of escaping second-component protons and $\Phi_\mathrm{mix}$ is that for the mixed composition (i.e. UFA15) component.

 We perform our analysis for four cases: injecting a single-mass or galactic mix for the UFA15 component while using \textsc{EPOS-LHC} or \textsc{Sibyll2.3c} as the HEG.
 We fix both injected spectral indices to $\gamma_\mathrm{inj} = \gamma_p = -1$, the former because it is typical of the best-fits of UFA15 models with no extra component and the latter because we are interested in the possibility of a protonic component which can be visible to high energies.
 For $f_p$ and $E_\mathrm{max}^{\mathrm{UHE}p}$ we step through a grid of values.
 In the case of an injected galactic mix, we allow the distance to the nearest source to float between $0-100$ Mpc.
 The fits of these four cases with the maximum proton fraction and best-fit proton fraction are shown in Figs.~\ref{fig:UHEproton_maxobsp} and~\ref{fig:UHEproton_summary} respectively and the $\chi^2$ contours are displayed in Fig.~\ref{fig:UHEproton_maps} in units of $N^\mathrm{rel}_\sigma$, the number of standard deviations the resulting model is from the best-fit with $f_p=0$.\footnote {Here we follow the PDG~\cite{PDG, Rosenfeld75} and define the number of standard deviations from the best-fit as $N'_\sigma = S^{-1} \sqrt{\chi^2_\mathrm{model}-\chi^2_\mathrm{min}}$, where $S=\sqrt{\chi^2_\mathrm{min}/N_\mathrm{dof}}$ is a scale factor introduced in~\cite{Rosenfeld75} to enlarge the uncertainties in account of a poor $\chi^2$ at the minimum, $N_\mathrm{dof}$ is the number of degrees of freedom, $\chi^2_\mathrm{min}$ is the $\chi^2$ for the global minimum, and $\chi^2_\mathrm{model}$ is the $\chi^2$ for a given model. $N_\sigma^\mathrm{rel}$ is defined as $N_\sigma^\mathrm{rel}=\sgn(\chi^2-\chi^2|_{f_p=0}) S^{-1} \sqrt{\chi^2_\mathrm{max}-\chi^2_\mathrm{min}}$, where $\chi^2_\mathrm{max}=\max(\chi^2, \chi^2|_{f_p=0})$ and $\chi^2_\mathrm{min}=\min(\chi^2, \chi^2|_{f_p=0})$.} In all four cases, the global minimum has a non-zero value of $f_p$, indicating that the addition of a light component of UHECRs at high energies can better describe the data.
 Interpreting the Auger $X_\mathrm{max}$ data using \textsc{EPOS-LHC}, the fit improves by more than $5\sigma$ relative to the global minimum for both the single-mass and galactic mix cases.
 These improvements in the fit quality are most strongly driven by an improved description of $\langle \ln{A}\rangle$.
 High values of $f_p$ are most strongly prevented by a degrading description of $V(\ln{A})$ (see Appendix~\ref{app:supplfigs} for more details).
 The contour lines in Fig.~\ref{fig:UHEproton_maps} show that currently only high values of $f_p$ are excluded by data from Auger and IceCube.
 (Presently, the bound is mostly driven by the Auger data.)
 Figure~\ref{fig:UHEproton_summary} shows the CR spectra and composition and multimessenger signals predicted for the global best-fits in each of the four cases.
 The second peak at higher energy in the neutrino flux is characteristic of a non-negligible amount of trans-GZK protons escaping the source environment, which is strongly dependent on $E_\mathrm{max}^{\mathrm{UHE}p}$.
+Similarly, there is a UHE peak in the gamma-ray flux due to GZK production of photons.
+However, this peak is not constrained by current bounds on UHE photons from Auger~\cite{Aab+16c}.